+Figure 3

+Granulation Plant

-Figure 3 Granulation Plant Mosaic Potash Carlsbad, Inc.
+Mosaic Potash Carlsbad, Inc.

-(a) Only one contributes to the total throughput at a time.
-The worst-case emissions estimates are based on the maximum throughput moving through each piece of equipment even though some of the equipment can only operate on an "either/or" basis.

-(b) When the Granulation Reclaim material is introduced into the system, the maximum throughput after the Secondary Feed Bett (CS9075) will not exceed 400 tph.
+- (a) Only one contributes to the total throughput at a time.
+The worst-case emissions estimates are based on the maximum throughput moving through each piece of equipment even though some of the equipment can only operate on an "either/or" basis. - (b) When the Granulation Reclaim material is introduced into the system, the maximum throughput after the Secondary Feed Belt (CS9075) will not exceed 400 tph.

-(e) Throughput contributions to the dryer are based on material from the SPM Gran Weigh Belt (CS9145), the North Powdered SPM Weigh Belt (CS9225), the South Powdered SPM Weigh Belt (CS9840), and the Recycle Belt (CS9235).
+(c) Throughput contributions to the dryer are based on material from the SPM Gran Weigh Belt (CS9145), the North Powdered SPM Weigh Belt (CS9235).
 The throughputs represented in this flow diagram are based on maximum hourly throughputs even though not all of these sources can contribute the maximum amount to the dryer at the same time.
 The maximum dryer thoughput of 250 tph will not be exceeded with the four source contributions.

-(4) This dust collector was installed as per Condition A606.A in Title V Permit P039-M3, which allows the installation of additional or more effective fugitive controls that do not result in an increase in stack emission limits, fugitive emissions, or an increase in ambient impacts without 20.2.72 NMAC construction permitting.
+(d) This dust collector was installed as per Condition A606.A in Title V Permit P039-M3, which allows the installation of additional or more effective fugitive controls that do not result in an increase in stack emission limits, fugitive emissions, or an increase in ambient impacts without 20.2.72 NMAC construction permitting.
 No emissions reduction credits are being taken for this dust collector in the fugitive emission calculations.

+Figure 4

-Figure 4 Nash Plant (formerly "Cuttings Circuit") Mosaic Potash Carlsbad, Inc.
+Nash Plant (formerly "Cuttings Circuit")

+Mosaic Potash Carlsbad, Inc.